Peter Gelb: Metropolitan Opera

+In 2025, Gelb negotiated an agreement with the Kingdom of Saudi Arabia under which the Met would receive more than $200 million over 8 years in exchange for an annual winter residency at the Royal Diriyah Opera House in Riyadh.
+This donation was in the wake of financial difficulties that had led the Met to withdraw more than a third of the money in its endowment fund.

 Metropolitan Opera and the pandemic

 In 2020, while live performances were on hiatus due to the pandemic, Gelb organized the start of Nightly Met Opera Streams, free online presentations of archival performances.
 The program lasted 16 months, with over 20 million views.

 In July 2020, The Met launched the Met Stars Live in Concert initiative, a pay-per-view service.

 Metropolitan Opera and Ukraine

-Under Mr. Gelb’s leadership, the Metropolitan Opera acted to express solidarity with Ukraine over the Russian invasion.
-Within days of the attack, the Met opera and chorus sang the Ukrainian national anthem ahead of a regularly scheduled performance.
+Under Gelb’s leadership, the Metropolitan Opera acted to express solidarity with Ukraine over the Russian invasion.
+Within days of the attack, the Met Opera and chorus sang the Ukrainian national anthem ahead of a regularly scheduled performance.
 Two weeks later, the Met organized a benefit concert on behalf of Ukraine.
-Mr. Gelb, in cooperation with the Polish National Opera, organized the Ukrainian Freedom Orchestra, which was made up of Ukrainian musicians inside and outside of the country.
+Gelb, in cooperation with the Polish National Opera, organized the Ukrainian Freedom Orchestra, which was made up of Ukrainian musicians inside and outside of the country.

-The orchestra, led by Mr. Gelb’s wife, the conductor Keri-Lynn Wilson, toured during the summer of 2022, traveling to 12 cities in Europe and the United States as an expression of support for Ukraine and to raise money for its people.
+The orchestra, led by Gelb’s wife, the conductor Keri-Lynn Wilson, toured during the summer of 2022, traveling to 12 cities in Europe and the United States as an expression of support for Ukraine and to raise money for its people.
 The Met continues to present Russian works and engage Russian singers, performing Tchaikovsky’s “Eugene Onegin” in the spring of 2022 and Shostakovich’s “Lady Macbeth of Mtsensk” in the fall of 2023.